Port Oneida Fair

 If you are interested in demonstrating a skill/craft at the Olsen farm, or volunteering to help scoop ice cream, park cars load the horse and wagon or greet visitors, please call us at 231-334-6103.

-BE A BUSINESS UNDERWRITER!
+BE A BUSINESS SPONSOR!
 Details here, then pay below.

 Preserve Historic Sleeping Bear is a co-sponsor of the Fair, and site manager for the Charles & Hattie Olsen Farm